-If you are feeling self-conscious about your smile in Greenville due to stains, yellowing, and discoloration, Dr. Michael and Dr. Meagan Crosland are here to help.
+If you are feeling self-conscious about your smile in Mauldin due to stains, yellowing, and discoloration, Dr. Michael and Dr. Meagan Crosland are here to help.
 Teeth whitening is a fast, affordable, and simple way to restore your smile and your confidence.
-Contact us now to schedule a consultation.
+Contact us now to schedule a consultation in Mauldin.

 In-office whitening offers the fastest results, and is done at our office.
 Dr. Michael or Dr. Meagan will clean your teeth, cover up your gums with a protective liquid, and use cheek retractors to protect your tongue and cheeks from the whitener.
 Then, they will apply whitener directly to your teeth, activate it with UV light, and rinse it away.
 This process will be repeated until your teeth reach the proper brightness.